contentstack-expert-services/CommerceTool-POC/readme.md

 ```

 **This will start the script and the categories, products with valid key will get replaced.
-This script will stop the publishing of the entries with empty category and product object**
+This script will stop the publishing of the entries with empty category and product object.
+All the process will be registered in the app.log file**